 If they add one more intermediary in the eFTI chain, the National Access Points have several advantages.
 It knows all the eFTI Platforms and their public certificates and can easily communicate with them.
 It knows all the Access Points that depend on it and their public certificates.
 Conclusion, being at the crossroads:

-• It can guarantee the integrity of the data via cryptographic mechanisms (which use the above-mentioned certificates).
+- It can guarantee data integrity through cryptographic mechanisms (which use the aforementioned certificates).

-No trickery in crypto chats, we are here in the context of "Public-key cryptography" or asymmetric cryptography, an antediluvian mechanism (1976) that allows two interlocutors to guarantee the confidentiality of their exchange.
-For example, an eFTI platform communicates with the NAP by encoding the message with the NAP's public key (i.e. accessible and known to all), and the NAP decodes the message with a private key (i.e. known only to the NAP).
-Even if a third party intercepts the message between the eFTI Platform and the NAP, he will have a galimatias far more devious than the eFTI functional architecture specifications.
-He will not be able to decode the content without the NAP's private key.
+No tricks with cryptochats: we are dealing here with public-key cryptography, or asymmetric cryptography, an ancient mechanism (1976) that allows two parties to guarantee the confidentiality of their exchanges.
+For example, an eFTI platform communicates with the NAP by encoding the message using the NAP's public key (i.e., accessible and known to all), and the NAP decodes the message with a private key (i.e., known only to the NAP).
+Even if a third party intercepts the message between the eFTI platform and the NAP, they will have in their hands a jumble of gibberish that is far more convoluted than the specifications of the eFTI's functional architecture and will not be able to decode the content without the NAP's private key.

 Authentication & authorization mechanism